-Former All Blacks lock Dominic Bird will return to New Zealand from France next year after signing a deal with the Hurricanes for the 2022 Super Rugby season.
+Former All Blacks lock set for return to New Zealand after signing with Hurricanes

 Bird has been plying his trade with Top 14 side Racing 92 since leaving the Chiefs in 2018, but will return for a second stint in New Zealand rugby, which will begin later this year when he suits up for Wellington in the NPC.